HInfinity/pub-action-naming_conventions/README.md

 ## About

-The project allows to verify the validity of repository and branch naming based on static rules defined within `sh config `.
+The project allows to verify the validity of repository and branch naming based on static rules defined within [config.json](./config/config.json).

 ## Usage